globocom/secDevLabs/owasp-top10-2017-apps/a7/gossip-world/README.md

 ### 🔥

-An attacker may abuse these flaws by generating a malicious JS code and sending to other users.
-In order to demonstrate this, the following example will get all keyboard input from an user by persisting a malicious code in the server.
+An attacker may abuse these flaws by generating a malicious JS code and sending it to other users.
+To demonstrate this, the following example will get all keyboard input from a user by persisting a malicious code in the server.

 First, the following Golang API can be built (main.go) that logs all received requests: